NEXT DEADLINE: March 1, 2014 (for summer 2014 internship)

 - Contributing to political research, event planning, and administrative tasks for the Center’s sister organization, Council for a Livable World.

-COMPENSATION: Usually $500 a month, based on a 32 hour work week.
+COMPENSATION: $500 a month, based on a 32 hour work week.
 (Please note: In order to receive the stipend, you must be legally authorized to work in the United States.)

 ACADEMIC CREDIT: Yes, if qualified

 HOURS: Full or part-time, 3-4 months in duration.
 In general, the Fall Internship lasts from September-December, the Spring Internship from January-May, and the Summer Internship from June-August.